 Probate court was created for verifying your last will and testament and ensuring your assets are distributed properly or deciding how to distribute assets in the absence of a will.
-Imagine if your estate was tied up for months, subjecting your heirs to added stress and heartache.
+Imagine if your estate was tied up for months in probate, subjecting your heirs to added stress and heartache.

 But there are some issues that will all but guarantee that will happen.
 In fact, there are two main scenarios that if you have them, your estate would likely end up in probate court.